 A student may earn credits by participating in internship opportunities or independent studies supervised by a faculty member.
 In order to participate in either of these opportunities, the student must have completed the sophomore year and be in good academic standing with a cumulative grade point average of 2.000 or better.
 The student must fill out the appropriate form with the supervising faculty member, secure all necessary signatures and submit the form by the semester deadline for adding courses.
-Independent Study forms are taken to the office of the Assistant Provost for Academic Services for final approval.
+Independent Study forms are taken to the Registrar's office for final approval.
 Internship agreement proposals are approved in the office of the Assistant Provost for Off-Campus Programs.
 A student must register for an internship experience during the period the internship is completed.
 Credit will not be granted for an internship completed in a prior semester.
-A total of 16 semester hours of credit through a combination of internships, independent study, and/or senior thesis is permitted.
-A maximum of eight hours of internship credit is possible.
+A total of 18 semester hours of credit through a combination of internships, independent study, and/or senior thesis is permitted.
+A maximum of 10 hours of internship credit is possible.